ToshioCP/Gtk4-tutorial/src/sec10.src.md

 When this function is run, the following procedure is gone through.

-1. Initialize GObject part in TfeTextView instance.
+1. Initialize GObject (GInitiallyUnowned) part in TfeTextView instance.
 2. Initialize GtkWidget part in TfeTextView instance.
 3. Initialize GtkTextView part in TfeTextView instance.
 4. Initialize TfeTextView part in TfeTextView instance.